Answered By: Robert Cole Last Updated: Jul 19, 2018 Views: 563

-You are able to photocopy using one of the MFDs (Multi-Functioning Device) one is available near to the Law Collection on the 2nd floor, and there are additional machines throughout other areas of the library.
+You are able to photocopy using one of the MFDs (Multi-Functioning Device).
+One is available near to the Law Collection on the 2nd floor, and there are additional machines throughout the library.

 Library staff are available to help you find your way around the Library and locate the material that you need.
-Staff are available, offering support from registration and basic directions, through borrowing books, to help with searching our collections for material, however they cannot interpret the law or undertake lengthy research.
+Staff can provide support from registration and basic directions, through borrowing books, to help with searching our collections for material, however they cannot interpret the law or undertake lengthy research.

 Below is a selection of links to freely available resources that may help you in your search for legal information: